kxcontrib/jhan/qplplot/README.txt

 parameters in PLplot's API reference.

 ## further hints for translation
+* A qplplot function name is same as PLplot's original name except for a `.` between `pl` and the rest of the name.
 * Most PLplot API names are abbreviations:
     * `plg*()` APIs are usually getter functions, e.g. `plgver()` or `pl.gver[]` above.
     * `pls*()` APIs are usually setter functions, e.g. `plsdev(const char* devname)` or ``pl.sdev[`devname]``.